-Mr. Alok Pandey - L/L - 0129 4767708 Mob - 09599511995 E-mail: sm.delhi@pronkmultiservice.com

-FARIDABAD (DELHI & NCR), BANGALORE, CHENNAI, SIRI CITY (AP), HYDERABAD, MUMBAI & NAGPUR

-Presence in Overseas: HOLLAND, UAE, SINGAPORE, ROMANIA, GERMANY & BELGIUM 18 CARGOTALK MAY 2018 TRENDS ross-border e-commerce is all about turning a conventional business model on its head by connecting the top-notch sellers across the globe to the top international marketplaces and taking advantage of the inefficiencies existing in the present export centric models.
+Pronk Multiservice India Pvt.
+Ltd. (An ISO 9001:2008 Certified company) Plot No. 20, Sector-24, Faridabad, Haryana-121005, India Contact person: Mr. Alok Pandey - L/L - 0129 4767708 Mob - 09599511995 E-mail: sm.delhi@pronkmultiservice.com Presence in India: FARIDABAD (DELHI & NCR), BANGALORE, CHENNAI, SIRI CITY (AP), HYDERABAD, MUMBAI & NAGPUR Presence in Overseas: HOLLAND, UAE, SINGAPORE, ROMANIA, GERMANY & BELGIUM Business of cross-border e-commerce E-commerce is growing at an exponential rate and so is its contribution to business.
+CARGOTALK takes a look at how big the cross-border market is, while highlighting its scope in the market. 🖊 CT Bureau ross-border e-commerce Lis all about turning a conventional business model on its head by connecting the top-notch sellers across the globe to the top international marketplaces and taking advantage of the inefficiencies existing in the present export centric models.
 With the growing number of crossborder shoppers, cross-border has become a great success story for many e-tailers, R.S.
 Subramanian, Country Manager, DHL Express India, points, "Consumers in many countries are increasingly shopping abroad for a wide range of products that are either unavailable locally or if so, higher priced, of less quality, or coming from a less trusted source - and they will do it even more in the future.
 According to 'The 21st century spice trade - a report by DHL, the rapid growth of cross-border e-commerce has just begun and is expected to continue.
 The crossborder market is expected to grow by about 25 per cent annually until 2020, which is nearly twice the rate of domestic e-commerce.
 In 2020, it is expected to account for about USD 900 billion GMV, translating into a roughly 22 per cent share of the global e-commerce market.
 Even beyond 2020, all evidence shows that demand for products from abroad is not going to recede.
 This is testimony that cross-border is not a passing phase or trend."

-Business of cross-border e-commerce
+"In India, cross border ecommerce is still at a nascent stage.
+However, the introduction of Courier Imports and Exports (Clearance) Amendment in 2016, which allows e-commerce goods to be shipped via courier mode, is expected to fuel its growth," he adds.
+Vijay Kumar, COO, Express Industry Council of India (EICI), shares, "There has been substantial growth in cross border e-commerce and this growth has been both ways.
+Lot of our micro and small exporters have been exporting to consignees around the world using e-commerce platforms.
+Typically, these exports are handicrafts, ethnic fashion ware, leather products and aftermarket auto components.
+Similarly, consignees in India too are sourcing quality products from many countries.
+The potential to grow our exports on cross border e-commerce is immense."
+"There are 350 million Indians who are shopping online and by 2020, this number will be 600 million.
+According to the report by WorldPay, by the year 2034, India's e-commerce market will be overtaking that of the US to become the second largest in the world.
+In less than two decades, it will also go headto-head with the Chinese e-